haroon-altaf/Lisa/README.md

 **Motiation for project:**
 - to learn development best practices and programming design patterns via building something concrete
-- to demonstrate my competency and document my learning trajectory
+- to document my learning journey and demonstrate current level of competence

 ## Usage